Q957: What is 'Cash for Crash', how can I avoid becoming a victim and what do I do if it happens to me?

 In this scam there is no actual accident or damage to vehicles, the accident is purely fabricated on paper.

 In an induced incident the criminals will target an innocent motorist to make them out to be the 'at fault' driver in an accident.
 The induced incident can take many forms, some of the most common scenarios are explained below:

 - The driver of the vehicle in front suddenly slams their brakes on and you run into the back of it – the driver then insists it's your fault.
 Some criminals will intentionally disconnect their brake lights so you don't know they're slowing down until it's too late.

-- A driver may flash their headlight for you to pull out of a junction or wave you out of a junction they then fail to let you out and you collide with them – they deny flashing their lights or inviting you to pull out.
+- A driver may flash their headlights for you to pull out of a junction or wave you out of a junction, they then fail to let you out and you collide with them – they deny flashing their lights or inviting you to pull out.